AlexsLemonade/OpenScPCA-analysis/docs/getting-started/making-your-first-analysis-contribution.md

 ### Merge

-* Once approved, a Data Lab staff member will merge your feature branch into the main branch of `AlexsLemonade/OpenScPCA-analysis`.
+* Once approved, a Data Lab staff member will merge your feature branch into the main branch of `AlexsLemonade/OpenScPCA-analysis`. <!-- STUB_LINK: add link to merge docs -->